-This section discusses the various rules applicable to the sale and rental of real property, such as land and buildings.
+This section discusses the various rules applicable to the sale and rental of immovables, such as land and buildings.

-Taxable sales and rentals of real property
+Taxable sales and rentals of immovables

-Most sales and leases of real property by NPOs are exempt.
+Most sales and leases of immovables by NPOs are exempt.
 In some cases, however, they are taxable.
-Taxable sales and leases of real property include
+Taxable sales and leases of immovables include

-- sales of new houses or houses that have undergone substantial renovations; - sales of vacant land to an individual; - sales of real property that an NPO uses primarily in its commercial activities; - leases of short-term accommodation for less than one month, unless such accommodation is provided to relieve the poverty, suffering or distress of individuals, or it is rented for \$20 or less per day of occupancy; - leases of real property (other than short-term accommodation) made in the course of your business activities, when the continuous use of the real property is for a period of less than one month.
+- sales of new houses or houses that have undergone major renovations; - sales of vacant land to an individual;

+- sales of immovables that an NPO uses primarily in its commercial activities; - leases of short-term accommodation for less than one month, unless such accommodation is provided to relieve the poverty, suffering or distress of individuals, or it is rented for \$20 or less per day of occupancy; - leases of immovables (other than short-term accommodation) made in the course of your business activities, when the continuous use of the immovables is for a period of less than one month.

-ITCs and ITRs for real property
+ITCs and ITRs for immovables

-To claim ITCs and ITRs for real property, you must observe certain rules.
+To claim ITCs and ITRs in respect of immovables, you must observe certain rules.

-If the real property's percentage of use in your commercial activities is over 50%, you may claim an ITC and an ITR equal to the full amount of GST and QST you paid.
+If an immovable's percentage of use in your commercial activities is over 50%, you may claim an ITC and an ITR equal to the full amount of GST and QST you paid.
 If the percentage of use is 50% or less, you may not claim an ITC or an ITR.